Zvonimir Vučković

-Vučković was born in Bijeljina in Croatian family Prkić in 1916.
+Vučković was born in Bijeljina into the ethnically Croat Prkić family in 1916.
 After his father died when he was four, Vučkovićs mother married Aleksandar Vučković from Vranje.
 Zvonimir completed military academy in Belgrade and became military officer of the Royal Yugoslav Army, first in Zagreb, then in Belgrade.
-When he heard that Yugoslav government signed tripartite pact with Nazi Germany on 25 March 1941, Vučković immediately left the country to join Greek Army struggling against Fascist Italy as an act of protest.
-After his own country was invaded by the Axis he returned and in June 1941 joined guerilla units of the Yugoslav Army in the Fatherland, commonly known as Chetniks.
+When he heard that Yugoslav government signed tripartite pact with Nazi Germany on 25 March 1941, Vučković immediately left the country to join the Greek Army struggling against Fascist Italy as an act of protest.
+After his own country was invaded by the Axis he returned and in June 1941 joined guerrilla units of the Yugoslav Army in the Fatherland, commonly known as Chetniks.

 In September he established the Takovo Chetnik Detachment and became its commander.
 On 29 September 1941 he commanded his detachment, supported by one unit of communist Partisans, and liberated Gornji Milanovac.
 He later became a commander of the 1st Ravna Gora Corps.
-He left Yugoslavia as member of the Chetnik political and military mission at the end of the Operation Halyard, also organized by him, and spent the rest of his life in US.
+He left Yugoslavia as member of the Chetnik political and military mission at the end of Operation Halyard, also organized by him, and spent the rest of his life in US.

 Early life

 Zvonimir Vučković was born in Bijeljina on 6 July 1916 in the ethnic Croatian family, of father Petar Prkić who hailed from Vareš and mother Anka from Makarska.
 After Zvonimir's father died in 1920, his mother married Aleksandar Vučković from Vranje.
 In 1930 Zvonimir's stepfather was transferred to Zagreb.
 In 1931, Zvonimir was accepted into Military Academy in Belgrade, when he was 16.
 He completed his education in Zagreb, where his parents lived, he served in 30th Artillery Division "Prince Tomislav".
 In September 1939 Zvonimir's stepfather died when Germany signed the Ribbentrop-Molotov treaty with the Soviet Union.
-Right after the funeral of his stepfather, based on his request Zvonimir was transferred to Belgrade to Cavalrly Artillery Division of the Royal Guard.
+Right after the funeral of his stepfather, based on his request Zvonimir was transferred to Belgrade to Cavalry Artillery Division of the Royal Guard.
 He was a very good friend with Momčilo Smiljanić and Savo Konavlinka.